neighbourhoodie/poppler-ci/README.md

 `nginx` with [basic
 auth](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/)
 is used to restrict access to certain parts of the CI.
 To create and manage user credentials, you can use a tool like `htpasswd`.
-At the root of the project, run the following command, replacing `USERNAME` with your chosen username:
+At the root of the `poppler-ci` project, run the following command, replacing `USERNAME` with your chosen username:

 ```sh